The Barun valley – Danda Kharka

 Kal bhairav, Kathmandu, picture courtesy, Dhananjoy De

 Anyways, let’s get back to our story.
 After returning to the hotel, we tried to call up Raju but he didn’t pick up the phone.
 We tried this multiple times while rearranging our baggage (to leave some elements at Kathmandu).
 Raju’s silence increased our tensions.
 Normally, we expect a guide to have a conversation about the plan.
 They should fix the timing of departure.
 A guide should also give a sense of responsibility and purpose.
 We started thinking about alternative courses of action.
 Ideas of reporting to the police also crossed our minds as it was now 8.30 PM.
 This was late night by the standards of a hill station.
 Chances of Raju’s appearance seemed to dwindle by the minute.
 All our payments were already made and we didn’t know about his address.
 We almost gave up hopes and let our fates rest upon his mercy.
 Then, suddenly, late at the night, his face appeared.
 As if a fever subsided from our bodies after running high temperatures for hours!
 Apparently, his phone discharged while he was busy printing our T-shirts.
 Nevertheless, all’s well that ends well.
 Raju would arrive at the hotel with a hired cab.
 We would start for the airport no later than 8 AM.
 It was already planned to visit the Pasupatinath shrine at 4 AM in the morning.
 I went to sleep with mixed feelings.
 On one hand I was relieved that the trip wasn’t jeopardized.
 On the other hand, Raju’s casual attitude didn’t bode well for the upcoming days.
 Did he make the necessary arrangements as claimed by him or there could be unpleasant surprises along the way?
 Little did we know then that many such fears will turn out to be true.
 Because of these thoughts, sleep eluded me for long.
 It was our last comfortable stay before embarking on a fortnight long trip, but I couldn’t enjoy it.
 The route wasn’t known to be as developed as other parts of Nepal.
 It demanded more experience and preparedness from a guide but Raju’s attitude seemed on the contrary.
 I hope he turns up the next day on time!
 Was it wise to not engage a tour operator?
 We were planning a trek that lies in a desolate corner of Eastern Nepal.
 All my thoughts turned to the negative territory.
 Finally, some factor in my brain resisted.
 There wasn’t any point pondering over something yet to materialize.
 It’s wise to cross the bridges as they come along.
 Why not live in the present?
 Why not enjoy the moment of being away from work for a fortnight, away from the corporate rat race?
 Didn’t I wait long enough to embark on the Makalu trail?
-An itinerary which wasn’t possible to attempt till a few years ago, simply because of the duration, now seems within our reach!
+This itinerary was impossible to attempt a few years ago due to its duration.
+Now, it seems within our reach!
 Why not grab the opportunities with both the hands (rather limbs as well).
 The Himalayas don’t beckon so easily.
-Whatever comes our way, will get tackled and we’ll be back at the same hotel after a fortnight with Makalu base camp added as a feather to our illustrious cap!
+Whatever comes our way, we will tackle it.
+We will return to the same hotel after a fortnight with Makalu base camp added as a feather to our illustrious cap!

 The Barun valley